 SMI Taiwan, the Company's largest operating company is a Taiwan registered company and subject to Taiwan's Labor Pension Act (the "Act"), which became effective on July 1, 2005, and the pension mechanism under the Act is deemed a defined contribution plan.
 The employees who were subject to the Labor Standards Law prior to July 1, 2005 were allowed to choose to be subject to the pension mechanism under the Act or continue to be subject to the pension mechanism under the Labor Standards Law.
-For those employees who were subject to the Labor Standards Law prior to Labor Standards Law prior to July 1, 2005 and still work for the same company after July 1, 2005 and have chosen to be subject to the pension mechanism under the Act, their seniority as of July 1, 2005 were maintained.
+For those employees who were subject to the Labor Standards Law prior to July 1, 2005 and still work for the same company after July 1, 2005 and have chosen to be subject to the pension mechanism under the Act, their seniority as of July 1, 2005 were maintained.
 The Act prescribes that the rate of contribution by an employer to employees' pension accounts per month will not be less than 6% of each employee's monthly salary.
-According to the Act, SMI Taiwan made monthly contributions and recognized pension costs of US\$607 thousand, US\$716 thousand and US\$788 thousand for the years ended December 31, 2011, 2012 and 2013, respectively.
+According to the Act, SMI Taiwan made monthly contributions and recognized pension costs of US\$788 thousand, US\$872 thousand and US\$1,015 thousand for the years ended December 31, 2013, 2014 and 2015, respectively.

 The Company provides a defined benefit plan to the employees of SMI Taiwan under the Labor Standards Law that offers benefits based on an employee's length of service and average monthly salary for the six-month period prior to retirement.
-The Company contributes an amount equal to 2% of salaries paid each month to a pension fund (the "Fund"), which is administered by the Labor Pension Fund Supervisory Committee established by the government (the "Committee") and deposited in the Committee's name in the Bank of Taiwan.
+The Company contributes an amount equal to 2% of salaries paid each month to a pension funds (the "Funds"), which is administered by the Labor Pension Fund Supervisory Committee established by the government (the "Committee") and deposited in the Committee's name in the Bank of Taiwan.
+Before the end of each year, the Company assesses the balance in the Funds.
+If the amount of the balance in the Funds is inadequate to pay retirement benefit for employees who conform to retirements in the next year, the Company is required to fund the difference in one appropriation that should be made before the end of March of the next year.
 The government is responsible for the administration of all the defined benefit plans for the companies in Taiwan under the Labor Standards Law.
 The government also sets investment policies and strategies, determines investment allocation and selects investment managers.
-As of December 31, 2012 and 2013, the asset allocation was primarily in cash, equity securities and debt securities.
+As of December 31, 2014 and 2015, the asset allocation was primarily in cash, equity securities and debt securities.
 Furthermore, under the Labor Standards Law, the rate of return on assets shall not be less than the average interest rate on a two-year time deposit published by the local banks.
 The government is responsible for any shortfall in the event that the rate of return is less than the required rate of return.
 However, information on how investment allocation decisions are made, inputs and valuation techniques used to measure the fair value of plan assets, the effect of fair value measurements using significant unobservable inputs on changes in plan assets for the period and significant concentrations of risk within plan assets is not fully made available to the Company by the government.
 Therefore, the Company is unable to provide the required fair value disclosures related to pension plan assets.
 Future contributions will be based on 2% of the employee salaries at that time.
-The Company estimates its contribution for the year ending December 31, 2014 to be US\$59 thousand which was determined based on 2% of estimated salaries in 2014.
+The Company estimates its contribution for the year ending December 31, 2016 to be US\$57 thousand which was determined based on 2% of estimated salaries in 2016.